DimaJoyti/go-coffee/dao/docs/PHASE_1_COMPLETION_SUMMARY.md

 ## 🎉 Conclusion

-Phase 1 has successfully established a robust foundation for the Developer DAO Platform.
+1 has successfully established a robust foundation for the Developer DAO Platform.
 The architecture leverages existing Go Coffee infrastructure while adding comprehensive DAO functionality focused on TVL growth, MAU expansion, and market validation.

 The platform is designed to:
 - **Scale**: Handle thousands of developers and solutions